realworldocaml/book/en/08-modules.md

 Error: The implementation counter.ml
        does not match the interface counter.cmi:
        Type declarations do not match:
-         type median = Surrounding of string * string | Exact of string is not included in
+         type median = Before_and_after of string * string | Median of string
+       is not included in
-         type median = Exact of string | Surrounding of string * string Their first fields have different names, Surrounding and Exact.
+         type median = Median of string | Before_and_after of string * string
+       Their first fields have different names, Before_and_after and Median.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Order is similarly important in other parts of the signature,